Hacks of the Month—October 2019

-Another month of who got hacked, consumer data left publicly accessible, and unpatched flaws to report on.
-For this month, we listed a short recap and rundown on consumer data exposed by various companies.
-Read on for the latest security flaw and data breaches for hacks of the month —October 2019.
+Another month of who got hacked, consumer data left publicly accessible, and un-patched flaws to report on.
+For this month on the Hacks of the Month—October 2019, we listed a short recap and rundown on consumer data exposed by various companies.
+Read on for the latest security flaw and data breaches below.

 American Express notifies its cardholder members on a security data breach made from within the company by an employee.